metabulls-cello-gamifi/ThetaHackathon/README.md

     <details>

     1. One  for the backbone token (called MLO) of the economy.
-    1. One for each of the HRC20 tokens which are fungible in-game resources
+    1. One for each of the TNT20 tokens which are fungible in-game resources
     1. And one for handling all the in-game transactions and game-logic.

     </details>

-1. After the user claims the resources they can trade them on any **HRC20 DEX** for MLO or HT or any other in-game HRC20 token.
+1. After the user claims the resources they can trade them on any **TNT20 DEX** for MLO or Tfuel or any other in-game TNT20 token.

 ## Tech Behind It